 Location: One block off the Embarcadero

-Check availability and book your stay at Best Western San Marcos Inn
+Check availability at Best Western San Marcos Inn

 Sea Air Inn & Suites